msheehan17/CS220/README.md

 <hr>

-<p>This course focuses on topics like assembly language, memory addressing, general purpose input/output (GPIO), linking/compiling, interrupts, control structures, micro-controllers, and embedded systems.</p>
+<p>This course focuses on topics like assembly language, memory addressing, general purpose input/output (GPIO), linking/compiling, interrupts, control structures, micro-controllers, and embedded systems.
+The course follows the nandtotetris software suite, which aims to "build a computer from the ground up".</p>

 <h3><b>Homework Assignments:</b></h3>
 <ol>